Course Content

 🐄 Cash Cows Low market growth + High market share Generate steady cash in mature markets “Milk” for cash to fund other units

-Question Marks High market growth + Low market share Operate in attractive markets but weak position Decide to invest or divest
+❓ Question Marks High market growth + Low market share Operate in attractive markets but weak position Decide to invest or divest.
+Invest only if they can become Stars

 🐕 Dogs Low market growth + Low market share Weak position in low-growth markets Divest or liquidate